You can be quiet with your thoughts, and prod them gently, poking around and trying the truth litmus test on them:

 Start playing hot & cold with blatant ideas and get an idea of how you feel about various degrees of truth, how to get closer to the truth, farther from the truth.

-Once you get reasonably good at it, you can test out your "thoughts" about memories, lies you've been fed, programming you have gotten from people around you or society as a whole, or whether you're otherkin.
+Once you get reasonably good at it, you can test out your "thoughts" about memories, test for lies you've been fed, root out unintentional or unconscious cultural programming you have gotten from people around you or society as a whole, or verify whether you're otherkin.
 Try to be able to tell the difference between fear/anxiety and the feeling of discomfort from lying to yourself.
 There's plenty of cases of the truth being something we're not very comfortable with...but it is unfortunately a "truth" about us regardless.

 This method can work well for multiples, as long as you don't try to be too broad about your statements "We should eat chili." is not a fair statement to ask.
 Ask about concrete items, rather than about opinions that may vary.